 Install Ubuntu, I highly recommend using Ubuntu Server for ARM.
 This guide assumes you have a basic knowledge of flashing images to SD cards using programs like Etcher, and some familiarity with a Linux command line.
 If you don’t that’s ok, just follow the commands and everything should be fine.

 1. Install Ubuntu onto your Raspberry Pi initially.
-Write the .img file you download to a MicroSD card using Etcher or similar software.
+Write the .img file you download to a MicroSD card using Etcher (I prefer an old version of Win32DiskImager)or similar software.

 You’ll need a keyboard, mouse, and monitor temporarily connected to the device for the initial install.